 Brussels Museums

-Sampling some of the museums before beginning your tour around Brussels will give you some history and knowledge of what you see before you embark on your journey.
-For example, learn about the amazing history of the city at the Museum of Brussels City before exploring the “inner ring” of the city with new eyes.
-Or have a brief tour of the Museum of Belgian Brewers to understand the types of beers you will find on restaurant menus and how they make it!
-A museum pass will be useful for this.
+Sampling some of the museums before beginning your tour around Brussels will give you a sense for history and knowledge of what you see.
+For example, visit the Museum of Brussels before exploring the city with new eyes.
+Or have a brief tour of the Museum of Belgian Brewers to understand the types of beers you will find on restaurant menus and how they make it.
+A museum pass that is mentioned below will be useful for this.

-The Museum Pass in Brussels is called the Brussels Card.
-Available for 1 to 3 days and includes free entrance to 30 museums, discount vouchers and unlimited transport around the city on the public transport system.
+A Museum Pass in Brussels is called the Brussels Card.
+It includes free entrance to 39 museums, public transport use and discounts at attractions, tours, bars, restaurants, nightclubs...
 It is good value for money for visitors that want to soak in information about Brussels history and culture before continuing on their journey around the city.
-You can pick a card up at one of the Tourism Information centres or online.

 Museum of Brussels City